baconjs/bacon.jquery/README.md

 ### Bacon.$.ajaxGetScripts(url)

+### stream.toDeferred()

+Turns your Bacon Ajax stream back to $.Deferred.
+It's useful if you need to provide a solution for users who are not familiar with Bacon.

 ## Model API

 All the BJQ methods, such as `textFieldValue` return a `Model` object, which is a Bacon.js `Property`, but extends that API by the following methods.